The Nihon Invasion of San Francisco

 I have gotten a few emails on just how I made the map.
 Honestly, it's nothing more than a cut and paste job with my trusty browser and Photoshop.

 The USGS photographs were taken from screen captures of Microsoft's TerraServer website (www.terraserver.com).
-I simply zoomed down till I got the map to the right scale as the Deluxe Ogre/GEV maps (1 1/2" = 1500 meters), and then scrolled about and imported the pictures as different layers in Photoshop.
+I simply zoomed down till I got the map to the right scale as the Deluxe Ogre/G.E.V. maps (1½" = 1500 meters), and then scrolled about and imported the pictures as different layers in Photoshop.
 It's pretty easy to line up different layers in Photoshop so the pictures overlapped and lined up perfectly.
 A professional print quality resolution isn't needed, so screen captures did the job.
-I _could_ have bought the actual photographs and scanned them for a better resolution, but at around $45 per finished battlemap, I think I've spent enough money.
+I could have bought the actual photographs and scanned them for a better resolution, but at around $45 per finished battlemap, I think I've spent enough money.
 Time to start painting minis!

-I grabbed a EPS hex map that was on the SJ Games site (there are tons of them on the net), and scaled it for the proper size.
+I grabbed an EPS hex map that was on the SJ Games site (there are tons of them on the net), and scaled it for the proper size.
 That became the top layer for the map.
 All the hexes on the side of the map got filled with with solid black to highlight exactly where the board starts and stops.

 After all that was taken care of, it was just a matter of deciding what terrain went with each hex.
 My rule of thumb was that if water took up fifty percent or more of the hex, it became a water hex.
-As there is no Mountain terrain in GEV, I simply assigned the mountainous are of South San Francisco as Forest.
+As there is no Mountain terrain in G.E.V., I simply assigned the mountainous area of South San Francisco as Forest.
 I did the same for most of Marin (which is the Bay Area's version of "A Green And Pleasant Land") and whatever hex appeared to have Forests.
 Mainly, Pacifica and the southwest bay.
-Any hex that looked like it didn't have massive sprawl, industrialization or forests (which is *very rare* on the penninsula, got marked with the clear terrain.
-The only two areas that looked like a decent candidate for streams was the Crystal Springs Reservoir and the water inlet going into Oakland and Alameda.
+Any hex that looked like it didn't have massive sprawl, industrialization or forests (which is very rare on the peninsula), got marked with the clear terrain.
+The only two areas that looked like a decent candidate for streams were the Crystal Springs Reservoir and the water inlet going into Oakland and Alameda.
 All the other hexes were urban sprawl, and were given the quaint sounding terrain name of Town.
 Each terrain got a color (and a layer in Photoshop) and with a couple clicks of the mouse, the map was colorized.

 As for the roads, I just followed highway 80 through Berkeley, across the Bay Bridge and the split into highway 280 & 101.
 The two are connected further south with highway 380.
 101 is marked down from Marin, and across the Golden Gate.
 Technically, 101 goes east along Lombard Street and then south down Van Ness until it becomes a real highway again.
 As far as I am concerned, 101 joins the rest of San Francisco sprawl, so the highway simply terminates once it crosses the end of the Golden Gate Bridge.